VRuskaEngine/VRuskaEngine/doc/writing-driver.md

 The components you will be interacting with is @ref st_prober to find the hardware devices and setup a working system, along with the @ref aux code that provides various helpers.
 You will actually be implementing the @ref xrt_device interface by writing a driver.
-It is convention in Monado for interfaces to allow full, complete control of anything a device might want to modify/control, and to provide helper functionality in @ref aux to simplify implementation of the most common cases.
+It is convention in VRuska Engine for interfaces to allow full, complete control of anything a device might want to modify/control, and to provide helper functionality in @ref aux to simplify implementation of the most common cases.